 That being said, with a bit of know-how and a can-do attitude, you can easily convert pretty much any garden building you already happen to have into a bespoke garden bar.

-Say, you no longer have much use of your old shed for storage purposes.
+For example, if you no longer have much use of your old shed for storage.
 We have a detailed guide on how to convert it into the ultimate garden bar shed.

-Summer house bars are also gaining in popularity nowadays.
+Moreover, summer house bars are also gaining in popularity nowadays.
 This should come as no surprise – a summer house with a bar is a brilliant asset to any garden.
-And if yours happens to be of the larger variety, you can have a designated bar corner alongside whatever else you’re using the summer house for.
+If yours happens to be of the larger variety, you can have a designated bar corner alongside whatever else you’re using the summer house for.

 If you’re looking for some summer house inspiration, head over to our summer house ideas article.